Memorial University of Newfoundland Students' Union

-Memorial University of Newfoundland Students' Union, (popularly known as "MUNSU") is an undergraduate student union located in St. John's, Newfoundland and Labrador, Canada.
+Memorial University of Newfoundland Students' Union, (popularly known as "MUNSU") is an undergraduate students' union located in St. John's, Newfoundland and Labrador, Canada.
 It is the official student government representing the students of Memorial University of Newfoundland, St. John's Campus.
 Membership in the union is automatic and totals around 11,500 undergraduate students.
 MUNSU is local 35 of the Canadian Federation of Students, one of the national organizations of student unions in Canada.
 MUNSU is one of very few students' unions in Canada to be directly recognized in provincial legislation as the official representatives of the student body (see: The Memorial University Act).

 Board of directors

 The Students' Union Board of Directors is composed of thirty eight elected representatives including five Executive members, and faculty and constituency representatives.
 Elections for these positions are held annually in March.
 A by-election to fill vacant positions is normally held in the fall semester.